First written: 19 Jul. 2014; last update: 21 Jun. 2018

-I should add a note on terminology: All computations occur within physics, so any computation is a physical process.
+I should add a note on terminology: By "computation" I just mean a lawlike transition from input conditions to output conditions, not necessarily something computable by a Turing machine.
+All computations occur within physics, so any computation is a physical process.
 Conversely, any physical process proceeds from input conditions to output conditions in a regular manner and so is a computation.
 Hence, the set of computations equals the set of physical processes, and where I say "computations" in this piece, one could just as well substitute "physical processes" instead.

 Imagining other kinds of consciousness

 Talk about consciousness is always somewhat mystical.
 Consciousness is not a hard, concrete thing in the universe but is more of an idea that we find important and sublime, perhaps similar to the concept of Brahman for Hindus.
 When we think about consciousness, we're essentially doing a kind of poetry in our minds -- one that we find spiritually meaningful.